JREAM/php-saas-jream/app/updates.md

 ## 5-4-17
 - Due to Updating to `C Phalcon 3.1.1` there were several breaking changes, so I've updated every package.
+- Working 12 to 18 hours a day is catching up with errors, I'll need a break soon (I kid you not).
+    - All the work on the blog design was lost, I'll redo it another time but better.
+Having some major burnout maybe.
+- Bug: Figuring out why Redirects now append http or https so the URL breaks.
 - Updated all Composer Packages to Latest
 - Bug: Contact Forms Fixed
 - Bug: Fixed Payment Gateways